Photos: This is what Florida looks like after Hurricane Ian

 People embrace as they survey property damage on Sept.
 29, 2022, in Bonita Springs, Fla.

-A truck pulls a man on a kayak on a low-lying road after flooding in the aftermath of Hurricane Ian, in Key West, Fla., Wednesday afternoon, Sept.
-28, 2022.
+A truck pulls a man on a kayak on a low-lying road in Key West, Fla., on on Sept.
+28, 2022, after flooding in the aftermath of Hurricane Ian.

 Joe Raedle / Getty Images